Access Maps

 Some Access Pages and Access Maps will provide greatest value to a closed group of clients, e.g. residential aged care organisations or disability support providers.
 Knowing this, we give you the choice to create private and public Pages and Maps that cater to different clientele: existing and prospective.

 Using this model, a public Access Map can help retirement village residents explore and navigate their new communities.
-In another case, a private Access Page can help a young person with high-level needs transition to a supported living facility.
+Alternatively, a private Access Page can help young people with high-level needs transition to supported living.

-Access Maps display public venues, amenities, organisations and events that meet a range of access needs and interests.
-Each map comes with a set of accessibility reports, custom branding and a quick-launch app to share events and updates with your community easily.
+Access Maps display venues, amenities, organisations and events that meet a wide range of access needs.
+Each map includes detailed accessibility reports, custom branding, and a quick-launch app making it simple to share updates and events with your community.

 This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.